benediktstroebl/Master-Thesis/README.md

 </p>

-# Estimating the success of re-identification in GPS trajectory datasets without user identifiers
+# Trajectory-User Linking as an Attack: Implications for User Privacy in Mobility Data

-This is the corresponding repository to my Master Thesis **Estimating the success of re-identification in GPS trajectory datasets without user identifiers**.
-It does not contain any data files due to privacy reasons.
+This is the accompanying repository to my Master Thesis **Trajectory-User Linking as an Attack: Implications for User Privacy in Mobility Data**, in which I propose an attack to reconstruct user identifiers in GPS trajectory datasets with no user-trajectory link.

 ## Abstract